erikras/remix-conf-2022/README.md

 This is a _rough_ proof of concept RFC for a potential talk at Remix Conf 2022.

 You've been invited to see it because you are experts on parts of the tech used.
-Feedback more than welcome! 🙏
+Feedback more than welcome! 🙏 (Maybe through twitter DM or issue or PR?)

 ## Features